 The proposed investigations are scheduled to occur between July 2022 and December 2024.
 The three subsurface investigations proposed in Funks Reservoir are scheduled to occur when the reservoir has been drained as part of its regular annual maintenance activities which generally occur in January and February.
 In addition, the one bore location within a potentially regulated seasonal wetland would be conducted in the summer ensuring dry conditions for work activities and would be returned to previous conditions following investigation.
 The sequence of investigations would depend on site and seasonal conditions, as well as landowner access.
-It is anticipated that approximately 10% of the proposed investigations would occur in each of the third and fourth quarters of 2022 (20% of total investigations); approximately 15% of the proposed investigations would occur in each quarter of 2023 (60% of total); and approximately 10% would occur in each of the first two quarters of 2024 (20% of total).
+It is anticipated that approximately 10% of the proposed investigations would occur in each quarter of 2023 (60% of total); and approximately 10% would occur in each of the first two quarters of 2024 (20% of total).